GUIDE TO: Completing EUR.1 certificates

 Section 11: For official use, leave this blank

 Section 12: Sign and date

 Making use of a EUR.1 certificate is one simple way to give your products an edge when competing in Europe.
-Before you can apply for a EUR.1 certificate you need to be registered at Customs as an approved exporter.
-To find out if you are registered and to order a pack of EUR.
-1 certificates contact our offices on 021 850 0967 or fill out the form on this page.
 More information on trade agreements that South Africa is part of is available here.